remling/MDB-Stitch-html/README.md

 Initial attempt at MDB stitch project based on Tutorial for [**Basic Blog**](https://docs.mongodb.com/stitch/tutorials/build-blog/) in Feb 2019.

 ~ March 2019 docs were updated to [Blog App Overview](https://docs.mongodb.com/stitch/tutorials/blog-overview/) separating [Blog App: Create the Backend](https://docs.mongodb.com/stitch/tutorials/guides/blog-backend/) and [Blog App: Create a Web Client](https://docs.mongodb.com/stitch/tutorials/guides/blog-web/).
-The updated docs simplyfied steps, and will still work as a baseline for modification.
+The updated docs simplified steps, and will still work as a baseline for modification.

 This is a "sanitized" version of the html file since no authentication restrictions are applied